topkecleon/telegram-bot-bash/examples/webhook/README.md

 ### webhooks

 Bashbot default mode is to poll Telegram server for updates.
-Telegram offers the more efficiemt webhook method to deliver updates.
+Telegram offers the more efficient webhook method to deliver updates.
-Instead of running bashbot with `bashbot.sh start` permanently you can use the webhook method described here (experimental)
+If your server is reachable from the Internet, you can use the webhook method described here (experimental), instead of running bashbot with `bashbot.sh start`

 #### Setup webhook

-To get updates with webhooks you must inform Telegram about where to deliver updates, this will be done with `set_webhook`.
-For security reasons bashbot adds you bottoken to the path.
+To get updates with webhooks your server must be reachable from the internet and you must inform Telegram about where to deliver updates, this will be done by calling `set_webhook URL`.
+For security reasons bashbot adds you bottoken to the URL.

 *Example:*